EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 	})(Echo.jQuery);

-So we've called the "Echo.App.manifest" function, passed the name of the application.
+We've called the "Echo.App.manifest" function and passed the name of the application as an argument.
 We checked whether the application was already initialized or not, to avoid multiple application re-definitions in case the application script was included into the application source several times.
-After that we passed the manifest generated into the Echo.App.create function to generate the application JS class out of the static manifest declaration.
+After that we passed the manifest into the Echo.App.create function to generate the application JS class out of the static declaration.

 At that point we can consider the application skeleton ready and start adding the business logic into it.

 ## Application configuration

-Let's assume that we need a configuration parameter for our application to define where be position of submit form.
-Also we want to define a default value of the parameter in case it is omitted in the application configuration while installing it to a website.
-In order to do it we should add the "config" object to the application manifest with the name of the config field as a key and a default as its value, so the code of the application will look like:
+Let's assume that we need a configuration parameter for our application to define the position of the submit form (before or after the Stream control).
+Also we want to define a default value of the parameter in case it is omitted in the application configuration while installing it into a website.
+In order to do it we add the "config" object to the application manifest with the name of the config field as a key and a default as its value, so the code of the application will look like:

 	@example
 	(function(jQuery) {